 Common notarisation mistakes and how to avoid them

 A notarisation is meant to give a document the highest possible level of legal certainty.
-Yet a surprising number of notarised documents end up rejected, delayed, or invalidated, and the cause is almost never the notary skill.
+Yet a surprising number of notarised documents end up rejected, delayed, or invalidated — and the cause is almost never the notary public's skill.
 It is a small procedural slip that happened before, during, or after the session.
-The good news is that the most common notarisation mistakes are entirely preventable once you know what to look for.
-Here is a structured walkthrough of the four phases where things typically go wrong, and how to keep your document on track.

 Document preparation mistakes